Eugénie Fougère: Legacy

 Eugénie Fougère on a cigarette trading card published by Ogdens for Ogden's Guinea Gold Tobacco.
 Published between 1899 and 1907.

 Fougère was also an early example of a pin-up model; she appeared on many postcards and on a cigarette card, advertising for the cigarette brand Ogden's Guinea Gold Cigarettes.
 In 1900, the American painter Louis Kronberg made a portrait of Fougère (Dancer With Tambourine).
 The Italian actress and singer Anna Fougez adopted her stage name as a tribute to Fougère.

 Gordon notes that the popularity of performers like Fougère "was comparable to that of Elvis Presley a little more than half a century later."
 She was the inspiration for several noted dancers, actresses, and singers of the time to incorporate the "negro" and African style of dancing she used in their routines and shows.
 She was also one of the pioneer burlesque music hall and theatre performers.
 According to Hamel she was "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert well before this repertoire became fashionable".

 After the erroneous news of her being murdered in 1903, which also made the front pages of newspapers in the U.S., a somewhat premature obituary said that "many of her songs were insults to people of refinement, but they were clever and sparkling, and her ability to express charmingly shades of more than doubtful meaning was unquestioned."

 Fougère was included in a mural in the rooftop bar of the Knickerbocker Hotel at Times Square in New York City, when it re-opened in 2015, to commemorate the time the hotel was the hottest spot in town in the early 1900s.
 Ironically, in 1907 she had been kicked out of the hotel because she shared a room with her male manager - although they were married, as became clear later.

 She was mentioned by name in the classic Frank Wedekind tragedy Erdgeist (Earth Spirit).
 During act I, the character Lulu stated in response to a question about her dancing, "I learned in Paris.
 I took lessons from Eugenie Fougère.
 She let me copy her costumes too."
 From a letter written by the playwright, one might infer that he had met Fougère personally.
 In a letter in 1899, he wrote: "On the first evening of my stay here, I was in Folies Bergêre, saw Eugenie Fougère, a little wild, but didn't take the opportunity to renew our acquaintance."
 He also referred to her in an interview with the Spanish vaudeville dancer La Tortajada for the German satirical weekly magazine Simplicissimus saying that "she was the best dancer I had seen so far in her genre."

+The singer, entertainer and theatre entrepreneur, Paulus remembered her in his memoirs as "the wild and whimsical performer whose daring captivated the audience, and whose disquieting grace excused her eccentricities."